TheWindFlower/Instagram-Profile-Picture-Changer/readme.md

 - open the Web DEveloper Tools and go the the Network tab
 - click on one of the request
 - then scroll all the way down on the request tab and you have all the stuff you need
-- _if one of them is missing try another request_
+- _if one of them is missing try refreshing the page and another request_
 - now you just need to put them in the script: